Cisco-UKI-DevX/Webex-Teams-Chatbot-built.io-Lab/README.md

 15.Now lets go back to built.io and press next on our form to proceed selecting a new Giphy Connection

 16.Add the Key you got in the previous step and press next, Built.IO will ask you to confirm the Bot you wish to use one more time and the RoomID.
-Confirm these and finish up by 'importing this workflow' This moves the bot you've jsut created into your own projects space.
+Confirm these and finish up by 'importing this workflow' This moves the bot you've just created into your own projects space.

 ![alt text](images/step6.gif "step 6")